Shellars-Schoolhouse/311-incompressible-flow/README.md

 All programs uploaded are purely for schoolwork purposes.
 All code was done in MATLAB.
 All the programs are live scripts so don't worry about running into licescing problems.

+**Notes:**

+* The scripts starting with *AERE311* are for specific homework problems and probably aren't worth your time